This section explains how to install the Qumulo Core Product Package on a user-managed, Linux-based host system from a .deb or .rpm package.

 For the

-command.
-For example:sudo apt install ./qumulo-core.deb
+QUMULO_NETWORK_MANAGED_BY_QUMULOenvironment variable totrue.
+For example:sudo QUMULO_NETWORK_MANAGED_BY_QUMULO=true \ apt install -y ./qumulo-core.deb -

 For the

-command.
-For example:sudo dnf install ./qumulo-core.rpm
+QUMULO_NETWORK_MANAGED_BY_QUMULOenvironment variable totrue.
+For example:sudo QUMULO_NETWORK_MANAGED_BY_QUMULO=true \ dnf install -y ./qumulo-core.rpm

 -